clux/icebreaker/README.md

 ## License
 Graphics belong to the Deus Ex creators, and should not be used without permission.
 The rest (CSS/JS/HTML) is released under the MIT license.
-See LICENSE file for details.